|Hydrologic Unit Code (HUC):||07120001|

 The Yellow River lies in the Northern Moraine and Lake physiographic region of Indiana where the surficial geology consists of stratified sand and gravel.
 The primary land use is for agriculture.

 Concentrations from laboratory analysis and corresponding values from in-stream instruments are mathematically combined to develop a statistical surrogate model.
-Then, the model is used to compute real-time concentrations based on continuous in-stream sensor readings of another, more easily measured value.
+The model is then used to compute real-time concentrations based on continuous in-stream sensor readings of another, more easily measured value.
 At this site, turbidity is used as a surrogate for suspended-sediment concentration.
 Daily, monthly, and annual loads can be computed and compared to understand seasonal and annual variability.

 Over time, the Yellow River has been altered by excess sedimentation as a result of channelization and land use practices.
 A major concern to local residents and users of the Yellow River is that sedimentation is limiting the recreational, ecological, and overall usefulness of the river.